What is Dance In Israel?

 Secondly, because it is online, Dance In Israel will be a dynamic resource.
 It will continue to develop and grow with new content over time.
 It will also facilitate dialogue among practitioners, writers, and enthusiasts through comments on blog posts and other interactive elements on the website.

-Dance In Israel’s primary focus will be contemporary dance, a broad title for the concert dance forms which stemmed from modern dance in the late 20th century.
+Dance In Israel’s primary focus is contemporary dance, a broad title for the concert dance forms which stemmed from modern dance in the late 20th century.
 Contemporary dance (still called “modern dance” in some places) is evolving today in studios and theaters.
 It is the predominant form of concert dance in Israel.

 About the founders